-- There may be restrictions on your ability to rent you condo or to sublet your co-op unit to someone else.
+- There may be restrictions on your ability to rent out your condo or to sublet your co-op unit to someone else.
 It is not uncommon for condominiums and co-ops to prohibit such leases and sub-leases.

-- CC&Rs in either a condo or co-op might not make either a good choice for you, especially if you've enjoyed the freedom of making decisions about the upkeep and improvements to your single-family home.
+- The contents of the CC&Rs in either a particular condo or co-op might not make either a good choice for you, especially if you've enjoyed the freedom of making decisions about the upkeep and improvements to a single-family home.

-- You can finance the purchase of condo just as you would any other home (like a mortgage), but with a co-op, you'll have to find a lender that's willing to hold your co-op stock as security for your repayment of the loan that you take to buy the stock.
+- You can finance the purchase of a condo just as you would any other home (like a mortgage), but with a co-op, you'll have to find a lender that's willing to hold your co-op stock as security for repayment of the loan.

 Questions for Your Attorney

 - Can you help me examine whether this condo or co-op community is financially stable?

 - What can happen if I refuse to pay a special assessment?

 - What can you tell me about whether this particular set of CC&Rs will be difficult to live with or not?